Do I need any rugby experience to play Tag Rugby?

 Can I try Tag Rugby before signing up?

 If you have a whole team looking to play but wish to have a team taster session before signing up, please email your local region by clicking the contact button towards the top right of the website.
-This often works well with corporate teams where you can publicise the taster session throughout your office or on your work intranet.
+This often works well with corporate teams where you can publicise the free taster session throughout your office or on your work intranet.

-If you can’t make a Taster Session but would like a trial in a competition match, this can be often be arranged by emailing your local region.
+If you can’t make a Free Taster Session but would like a free trial in a competition match, this can be often be arranged by emailing your local region.
 Tag Rugby shorts can be lent to you for the match, please bring a card (ie Drivers license or oyster card) to exchange for the shorts.

 How many players on a Tag Rugby team?